 Opening Weekend - Students compare the data from the "Opening Weekend" gross to the "Total Lifetime Gross (Domestic) of several popular movies.
 The activity is accessible for any student who can plot points on a grid, so it could be used for students as young as 4th graders.
 Older students can create a line of best fit and equation to model the data and make predictions.
 By plotting and analyzing the data students decide if they can, in fact, predict the future.

 Pixar vs Dreamworks - Animated films are a billion dollar industry.
 The two biggest producers of animated films are Dreamworks and Pixar.
 The two have been going head to head for over ten years.
 So how do they stack up to each other?
 Which company is making more money on their films?
 According to critics, which company makes the better films?

-Cost of movie tickets over time - Students check out the changes in movie ticket prices over the last 30 years.
+Movie ticket costs over time - Updated! - Students check out the changes in movie ticket prices over the last 30 years.
 Using a scatter plot (or his data) students analyze rates of change, make predictions about the future ticket costs, guesses about past costs and try to create lines of best fit.

 Money making holiday movies - Students analyze holiday movie data.
 They will round, estimate, compare, calculate percent increase, consider the most appropriate graphical representation and graph the data ... along with sharing what they have seen and enjoyed.

 Godzilla - Since 1954 when the first Godzilla movie was made, the creature has grown.
 Students compare Godzilla's height with the height of recognizable buildings and judge whether his height is accurately portrayed.
 Scatter plots, data analysis, sequel predictions.